hunter-richardson/my-config/README.md

        sudo scp -v /path/to/repo/usr/share/nano/fish.nanorc /usr/share/nano/
     ```
     [Also, each user intending to use the shell should install a configuration file at home.](#user)
+- To use Fish by default without going through the whole `cshs` trouble, I run a script at the bottom of [./etc/bash.bashrc](etc/bash.bashrc) which opens a `tmux` session into Fish.
+(Make sure both `tmux` and `fish` work before using this!)
+    To run it:  `sudo scp -v /path/to/repo/etc/bash.bashrc /etc/bash.bashrc`
 - [./usr/local/sbin/adduser.local](usr/local/sbin/adduser.local) defines an executable that runs when a new user is created.
     To use it:  `sudo scp -v /path/to/repo/usr/local/sbin/adduser.local /usr/local/sbin/adduser.local`
 ### [Themes](#themes)